InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 4 Comments

-This post is going to reiterate the theme from Tuesday's One Thousand Gifts and a Lifestyle of Gratitude.
+This post is going to reiterate the theme from our post One Thousand Gifts and a Lifestyle of Gratitude.
 Both encourage us to slow down and live intentionally.
 I need this!
+Maybe you do too.

-Notes from a Blue Bike made a significant impact on my life, and my thinking.
-Just as I was beginning this blog, I also needed a reminder to slow down.
-Seems somewhat like an oxymoron.
-However, I do believe reading the book has made me a more intentional person.
-I take more time now to notice and be grateful for the small graces along life's path.
-I'm more intentional about looking for the divine opportunities― opportunities that may only come by once.
-And that's really the important part of intentional living for me.
+Notes from a Blue Bike made a significant impact on my life and my thinking.
+Just as I was beginning some pretty big projects in my life, I seriously needed the reminder to slow down!
+Seems impossible sometimes, however, I do believe reading the book has made me a more intentional person.
+I take more time now to notice and be grateful for the small graces scattered along life's path.
+I'm more intentional about looking for the divine opportunities―opportunities that may only come by once.
+And, for me, that's really the important part of intentional living.

 “Do whatever it takes to increase your sensitivity to the little things in life you wouldn’t otherwise notice, much less savor.
 If your autopilot setting is hurry. you’ve got to power down frequently enough to enjoy the effects of intentional living.”